faq for potential Penn mstp applicants

 Most applicants apply for the MD-PhD program when initially applying for Medical School via AMCAS.
 However, some decide to apply to join the MD-PhD program after matriculating as an MD or PhD student.
 We strongly advise any candidate who is uncertain of his or her career goals to delay applying to the MD-PhD program.
 We recommend that these individuals spend additional time exploring their career goals before applying, or apply to the appropriate single degree program first.

-Does the MD-PhD program accept MD or PhD students from Penn into the combined program?
+Does the MD-PhD program accept MD students from Penn into the combined program?

 Does Penn accept transfer applicants?